vinniemo90/madden-cfm-chatbot/README.md

 9. Navigate back to deploy tab and manually deploy the master branch, by clicking the deploy branch button

 ### Download the Madden 19 Madden Companion App
+Connect the Madden Companion App to your application server
+1. Navigate to the export tab of your franchise
+2. Set the export url (e.g. https://NAME-OF-HEROKU-APP.herokuapp.com/exports)